enright/liftA/README.md

-(such as the xs engine, iOS and WebKit browser - sadly not v8 engine above 7) there is no longer a need to use a trampoline and thunking to achieve continuations, and this greatly simplifies the implementation of asynchronous event arrows in JavaScript.
+(such as the xs engine, iOS and WebKit browser - sadly not v8 engine above 7) there is no longer a need to use a trampoline and thunking to achieve continuations, and this greatly simplifies the implementation of asynchronous arrows in JavaScript.
 Also, the expressiveness of 'arrow function' syntax in ES6 makes the code defining arrows much more readable.
 For example: